billisonline/open-api-blog/readme.md

 composer install
 ```

-2. As you normall would with a Laravel app, modify the created `.env` to connect the backend to a database.
+2. As you normally would with a Laravel app, modify the created `.env` to connect the backend to a database.

 3. Create a user account using `php artisan tinker`: